Test guides

 def index_page(self):

-# Request /dashboard on your Host
+# Request the /dashboard endpoint on your Host

 self.client.get("/dashboard")